Ida Caspary

 Welcome !

-& I am Researcher at the Technical AI Saftety Impact Research Group Programme, Arcadia Impact (2025).
+& I became a researcher at the Technical AI Saftety Impact Research Group Programme, Arcadia Impact (2025).

-My other research interests include robotics and vision-language-action models, innovations of applied machine learning, and cryptography, e.g. homomorphic encryption.
+My other research interests include robotics and vision-language-action models, innovations of applied machine learning, and crpytography – particularly homomorphic encryption.

 I moved to Scotland after high school for my bachelor's in Computer Science.
 I spent one semester on exchange in Ottawa, Canada.
-For my dissertation project, I researched optimised legacy system upgrades.
+For my dissertation project, I researched optimised legacy system upgrades, supervised by Dr Patrick Maier.
 I upgraded the International Atomic Energy Agency (IAEA) software system of the wildlife radiation database maintained by the Environmental Radioactivity Laboratory (ERL).

 I'm a former